History of The Ohio State Airport

 Birth of an airport

 In support of its pilot training program, the university, in May 1942, purchased property for the development of an airport.
 The new facility was located on the outskirts of town, seven miles north of campus in northwest Columbus.
 The first plane to utilize the new airport landed at the field on November 5, 1942.
 What followed was the construction of the airport's first two buildings in the spring of 1943, and two 2,200 feet, hard-surfaced runways, taxiways, and aprons in early 1944.

-In the late 40s and 50s, the airport partnered with the farming community to research equipment for crop dusting.
+Beginning in the late 1940s and continuing into the 1950s, the airport partnered with the farming community to research equipment for crop dusting.
 Charles W. Kellenbarger, aircraft maintenance supervisor at Ohio State Airport, worked on the Ohio Project.
 This was “an airplane developed by the Ohio Flying Farmers Association, The Ohio State University, Civil Aeronautics Administration, U.S. Department of Agriculture and others, for use in spraying and dusting farm crops."
 A modified version of the Piper J-3, the airplane was built to take off from and land on short farm fields.
 (Science and Mechanics, 8/1956) However, the plane crashed in 1957 and the project was halted.

 The airport started its decades-long partnership with the NIFA by hosting their national competition in 1960.
 SAFECON (Safety in Flight Evaluation Conference) has been held at The Ohio State University Airport ten times.

 The National Intercollegiate Flying Associations (NIFA) relocated its headquarters to The Ohio State University Airport in 2012.

 In the 1970s, the airport operated an air transportation service with two DC-3s.
 The service provided transportation for university sports teams, faculty and administration and served as a flying classroom.